The Ultimate Guide to Troubleshooting Kiln Problems

 The Temperature Sensor (Thermocouple) Is Flaking

-The thermocouple, a temperature sensor, is the gadget that picks up the temperature in the kiln and relays the information to a pyrometer, a thermometer designed to measure high temperatures.
+The thermocouple, a temperature sensor, is the device that measures the temperature in the kiln and relays the information to a pyrometer, a thermometer designed to measure high temperatures.

 To troubleshoot if your kiln’s thermocouple is flaking, do the following: